PRE-CHRISTIAN ERA INHABITANTS OF

 IRELAND AND SCOTLAND

-Please CLICK on highlighted areas for further detail:
+Please CLICK on underlined links for further detail:

 There is evidence that early Celtic groups from Aquatania may have reached Ireland by the 2nd Century BC (see <bron178>, <Aquatania> ).
 Also late in the British occupation of Ireland, Celtic farmers from England were brought to Ireland in an effort to modernize agriculture there..
 Edo Nyland's discovery of the existence of a Universal Language in Neolithic times is making possible more accurate translations of ancient texts and an enlightened view of historical events (see Universal).
 However, Nyland believed that the Celts never spoke Celtic that the Celts never reached Ireland or Scotland, and the Celtic language did not exist until about 750 or 800 AD.